-The following action plan provides a guide for the collaborative delivery of a range of projects and actions.
-These actions will be implemented over time in partnership between Council, government agencies, local business and industry representatives, private investors and the community.
+The following strategic action plan provides a guide for the collaborative delivery of a range of projects and actions.
+These actions will be implemented over the five-year life of the plan and longer in partnership between Council, government agencies, local business and industry representatives, private investors and the community.